3838438org/build-support/pkg/README.2.5.0.txt

     * libXplugin
       * Performance fix for ATI cards in DRI (SnowLeopard)
       * Fix drawing of the window growbox (SnowLeopard)
+      * Help quartz-wm claim ownership of existing windows
+      * Send notification of display change on display wake
     * libXpm 3.5.8
     * libXrender 0.9.5
     * libXres 1.0.4